Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 When any of these components malfunctions, the vehicle’s computer system can detect irregular vehicle behavior, leading to the flashing of the transmission warning light.

-It’s important to note that the transmission warning light may not always indicate a transmission issue.
+Note that the transmission warning light may not always indicate a transmission issue.
 For example, a malfunctioning shift interlock system, designed to prevent gear selection without pressing the brakes, can trigger the warning light.

 Transmission warning light may not always indicate a transmission issue.
 (Photo: Your Mechanic)